 Whether you’re a new or seasoned host, a question that you might ask is whether to charge an Airbnb security deposit for your rental property.
 As a vacation rental owner, you are aware that renting is not a no-risk job.

 As much as you try to maintain your property in good condition, accidents can happen, and things can get broken or damaged.
 Adding a damage deposit to your listings as a safety measure will ensure that any damages, breakages, or lost items are taken care of.
 Generally speaking, guests are happy to pay a security deposit depending on the amount, of course.

 As with many things, adding a security deposit to your Airbnb property comes with a list of pros and cons.
 Read on to discover everything you need to know about charging a damage deposit for your vacation rental home.

-An Airbnb security deposit is a set amount of money that the platform collects from guests.
+An Airbnb refundable security deposit is a set amount of money that the platform collects from guests.
 This covers any property damage that occurred during their stay.
-The security deposit is refundable if the property was not damaged in any way.
+Security deposits are refundable if the property was not damaged in any way.

 Airbnb allows hosts to set up security deposits to cover minor damages.
 For example, if guests break glasses while staying at your property, you can charge them for the deep cleaning.
 Having a security deposit in place will allow you to deduct the cost of the cleaning fee from the amount.
 The guests pay for the damage, and you don’t have to spend your money to fix the problem.